Report: Kansas City is one of the most dangerous cities in Missouri - NewsBreak

 The total crime rate between the two cities was 94.54 cases per 1,000 people in 2020.
 On its own, Kansas City had the second-highest murder rate in the state at 0.35 cases per 1,000 people.
 The 176 murders committed in 2020 were the most in the city’s reported history dating back to 1985.

-To see how other Missouri cities are ranked when it comes to being the most dangerous in the state, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+You can see how other Missouri cities are ranked, when it comes to being the most dangerous in the state, HERE .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.